White Springs is a town steeped in history. Click Here to learn some of the back story of the buildings in our town.

 main hipped roof of this wood-frame house.

-9. McCLEOD HOUSE image
+13. McCLEOD HOUSE image

-10. Waldron House image
+14. Waldron House image

-These three homes were built in 1905 by Dr. Ivey Kendrick (See 12) as rental properties.
+These three homes were built in 1905 by Dr. Ivey Kendrick as rental properties.
 They are built of native yellow pine and cypress and are raised on piers, a typical way of adding ventilation in old Florida homes.

 The town dentist, Dr. Ivey Kendrick and his wife Myrtle, built this two-story vernacular boarding house in 1905.
 At the turn of the century it was billed as "quite a favorite with the traveling public," and was operated by Archibald and Berta Avriett.
 Four large rooms upstairs and two downstairs were available to guests, as well as a dining room where boarders took their meals.
 The window to the right of the front door features square colored panes of stained glass.

-12. Kendrick House image
+18. Kendrick House image

 This wood-framed bungalow was built in 1920 by Will Cate, an executive at the Suwannee River Bank and owner of the Florida House Hotel.
 Native limestone and Suwannee River coral were used as novelty siding in the construction of the deep-set front porch and steps.
 Its most prominent feature is its front gable on the roof.
 During the Great Depression, the Suwannee River Bank failed, never to open again and Will Cate left White Springs in the middle of the night, never to return.

-13. Cate House image
+20. Cate House image

-The Methodist Church was first founded in the early 1850s in a building near the entrance to the Stephen Foster Center.
-This Vernacular-style church was built in 1890 by John Ellis, David Robarts, and C. E. Oats directly behind its present location, on the corner of Hamilton and Wesson Streets.
-In the 1940s the sanctuary was moved one block to the corner where it now stands.
-The congregation has added to the original building, often in memory of loved ones.
-Stained glass windows bear the names of many prominent White Springs residents.
+The Methodist Church was first founded in the early 1850s in a building near the entrance to the Stephen Foster Center (Stephen Foster Folk Culture Center State Park).
+A new church was constructed in 1890 by John Ellis, David Robarts, and C. E. Oats directly behind its present location, on the corner of Hamilton and Wesson Streets.
+In the 1940s, the sanctuary was moved one block to the corner where it now stands.
+The congregation has made improvements to the original building.
+Stained glass windows bear the names of prominent White Springs residents.
+The steeple holds a bell that still peals forth an invitation each Sunday morning.
+An elegantly simple chapel features a carved altar.
+World War II vintage barracks from the Lake City Navy Base were relocated after the war to serve as the education building.

 After serving in the Confederate Army and being wounded and taken captive at Gettysburg, Robert Watkins Adams returned to his hometown of White Springs when the Civil War ended.
 Unable to resume farming, he and his wife, Sophia Jane Broward Adams, opened a general merchandise store in White Springs around 1866.
 This building was completed in 1892 and two sons, Francis and Nathaniel, incorporated the family business as Adams Brothers Store in 1905.